qpmnguyen/SampleSizeReport/README.md

 - [ ] This object can then be dispatched to functions corresponding to the requirements, mainly [`presize` package](https://ctu-bern.github.io/presize/), and `pwr`, and generate an output that is also a S3/S4/R7 object.
 - [ ] Plotting, Reporting, and Table methods can then be written to generate reports.
-- [ ] RShiny shells based on the output object.
+- [ ] Instead of using Rshiny shells, use static reactable (see [forestly](https://elong0527.github.io/forestly/articles/forestly.html))

 ## Additional considerations